Martinpc4/JS-CoderHouse/README.md

 ### About this Project
 This is my final project for the JavaScript course on [CoderHouse](https://www.coderhouse.com), which is a part of the full-stack web developer career.
 This proyect consists of an web-developed app, a "task manager" type, called _TaskTabs_ that was built with JavaScript and jQuery.
-In order to store data, I sleected a NoSQL database, MongoDB.
+In order to store data, I slected a NoSQL database, MongoDB.
 Please, before interacting in anyway with the project, read the license carefully, wich can be found in the file "license.md".